Mental health and wellbeing

 How to apply

-If you would like to apply for Croydon’s Community MHFA courses, please follow this link to our event booking page.
+If you would like to apply for Croydon’s Community MHFA courses, sign up on our event booking page.

 This is an accredited training course and everyone who completes the four sessions will receive a certificate from Mental Health First Aid England.
 When you sign up to this training you are committing to completing all four sessions.
 It is not possible to transfer between courses.